 The Benign Cult of Primetime Alcoholics Anonymous

 The harmless quasi-Cult of Primetime AA can be a valuable resource for those who are new to the spiritual treatment method of recovery from alcoholism.
 By dropping a few dollars into the meeting collection basket of a Primetime AA meeting you can often hear some of the best AA talk therapy in town.
-In these specialized meetings the practice of the spiritual principles contained in Steps One, Two, and Three of the Twelve Steps is stressed.
+You get what you give, and so if you are generous in service and support of any AA meeting you may be blessed with the miracle of recovery.
+In these specialized meetings the practice of the spiritual principles contained in Steps One, Two, and Three of the Twelve Steps is emphasized.
 Back in the day I was fortunate enough to attend Primetime meetings with K.C.
 Pierson in which the 12 Steps were parsed like the Holy Bible.
 Unfortunately those meetings no longer exist.

 After two decades of relapsing in neighborhood AA I was finally able to find a way to spiritually treat my problems by devoting two and a half years of my life to the Cult of Primetime AA.